 • To assist local school districts in complying with Rule 3 guidelines and procedures.

 Services related to the high ability learner are available, upon request, to ESU10 school districts.

 • MATERIALS - Materials related to high ability learners are available for checkout through the ESU10 media library.

 • CONSULTATION - Consultative services are available, upon request, to local school boards, committees, administrators, or teachers on issues related to high ability learners and/or needs of high ability students.

 • IN-SERVICE/WORKSHOPS - Either awareness or strategy training is available to requesting schools.
 Some workshop topic would be particularly suitable for districts who are in the beginning stages of implementing a program.
 Other topics are designed to be a support to those school districts that have already developed programs.

-• STUDENT ACTIVITIES - Activities centered around the students such as Quiz Bowl, Science Olympiad and Invention Convention are offered each year.
+• STUDENT ACTIVITIES - Activities centered around the students such as Quiz Bowl, Science Olympiad and STEMfest are offered each year.

 • STATE CONFERENCE - Members of the ESU 10 HAL consortium can be selected to have their registration paid for to the Nebraska Associated for the Gifted Conference in February.